signavio/tech-blog/_posts/2019-09-18-caterpillar-hyperledger.md

 git checkout release-1.4
 ```

-Now run the following command:
+Now run the following command: </n>
 ```
 curl -sSL http://bit.ly/2ysbOFE | bash -s

 ```
+This will install all the binaries which are required to setup the Hyperledger network locally. </n>

 ### Mount the EVM chain code and start the network

-Clone the `fabric-chaincode-evm` repo in your GOPATH directory.
+Clone the [fabric-chaincode-evm](https://github.com/hyperledger/fabric-chaincode-evm) repo in your GOPATH directory.
 ```
 cd $GOPATH/src/github.com/hyperledger/
 git clone https://github.com/hyperledger/fabric-chaincode-evm